Common Questions Regarding Family Law

 Yes.
 Florida does have a residency requirement to obtain a divorce.
-One of the parties to the marriage must live six months or more in prior to the filing of the petition for dissolution of marriage.
+One of the parties to the marriage must live here for six months or more prior to the filing of the petition for dissolution of marriage.

 No. Although a party may file and obtain a divorce in Florida merely by establishing that the marriage is irretrievably broken or that one of the parties is mentally unfit, the issue of fault and any marital misconduct by the parties may be considered in determining issues of alimony and property distribution.

 Florida is an “equitable distribution” state, which means that a court will equitably distribute the parties’ marital property as part of the divorce proceeding.
 Marital property covers tangible and intangible property acquired by either or both spouses during the marriage.
 Each spouse usually can retain his or her nonmarital property.
 This means (1) property acquired before marriage, (2) property acquired during marriage by gift or inheritance, or (3) any property that the spouses designate as nonmarital property in a written agreement.

 In awarding alimony, Florida courts consider all relevant economic factors, as well as any factors necessary to achieve equity and justice between the parties.
 Among the factors that courts evaluate are: